jonazbot/IPington/README.md

 # IPington, the Discord bot

-IPington is a simple Discord bot for automating remote management of a self-hosted Minecraft server running on Linux.
-Through a private channel members can send commands to the bot to:
+IPington is a simple Discord-bot for automating remote management of a self-hosted Minecraft server.
- - Check the Minecraft version currently running on the server
- - Check if the server is currently running
- - Start the server if it is not currently running
- - Leak the current server IP and port number
- - Request a link to the source code repository

 ## Setup

 IPington requires Python 3 to run.

 ### Install dependencies

 ```sh
 pip install discord.py
 ```

 ### Editing the .conf file

 ```sh
 # Server settings
 MINECRAFT_VERSION=1.18.1